Billy Bauer: Teaching

 In later life Bauer taught at the New York Conservatory of Modern Music and his own Billy Bauer Guitar School, first in Albertson, New York, then in Roslyn Heights, New York.
 He also published instructional books on studying music and playing the guitar.

+In an interview with Rick Beato in May 2025 Steely Dan guitarist Denny Dias stated that he had lessons with Bauer.

 Near the end of his career, Bauer appeared at the 1997 JVC Tributes for Barney Kessel and Tal Farlow.
 Bauer led the way for guitarists like Jimmy Raney and student Joe Satriani.

 In 1997 he published his autobiography Sideman (with Thea Luba; ISBN 978-0-9657237-0-1).